zisra/atlantica/README.md

 ```js
 request.send();
 ```
-The following shortcuts set the method, url or path, options, and send the request all in one go.
+The following shortcuts set the method, url or path, options, and send the request all in one go
 ```js
 request.get('/get', options);
 request.get('http://httpbin.org/image/png', options);